Garden Pests & Disease Control

 Aphids are one of the most common pests in the garden.
 They are very small and found in clusters on the underside of a plant’s leaves.
 Although a small infestation is not harmful it can quickly multiply, leaving a sticky substance behind as they feed.
 Leaves will turn yellow and curl while plant growth stunts and declines.

 A strong blast of water can break up a small infestation of aphids, or you can pinch off infected leaves.
-Ladybugs are natural predators of the pests and can be purchased and released onto plants.
+Ladybugs are natural predators of pests and can be purchased and released onto plants.

 Cutworms are larvae garden pests that can destroy up to 75% of plants overnight.
 The larvae feed at night by chewing off tender shoots and newly planted vegetables.
 You can prevent their destruction by clearing the ground of all weeds and the previous plant remains before planting a new crop.
 To rid your garden of the pests pull them off plants at night.
 You can also protect new plants by placing toilet paper tubes around the stems.

 Slugs and Snails can be the most troublesome pests in your garden.
 Leaving a trail of slime behind them, you can easily identify snails as the culprits ruining your vegetables and fruits.
-Snails mostly feed during the night and munch huge holes in leaves and eat young seedlings.
-To rid your garden you can pick them off by hand, or bury cans of beer in the ground.
+Snails mostly feed during the night munch huge holes in leaves and eat young seedlings.
+To rid your garden, you can pick them off by hand, or bury cans of beer in the ground.
 Snails are attracted to the yeast and will fall into the cans and drown.

 Garden pests can take the best-laid plans and turn them into a nightmare of ruined plants and rotten fruit.
-With a little bit of extra work, you can easily rid your garden of all of them.
+With a little of extra work, you can easily rid your garden of all of them.
 On our site, you will find many informative articles to answer all your questions about the different types of garden pests out there and help you make your garden more beautiful and pest-free.

 Read More: Pest Control Do’s And Don’ts According To The Pros

 The ultimate garden pests.
 They can take over your plant population or your front lawn in a matter of days, and getting rid of them is not always easy.
-It’s important to know how to identify and control weeds in order to have a successful growing season.
+It’s important to know how to identify and control weeds to have a successful growing season.

 Caring for your lawn or garden can sometimes seem like a full-time job.
-In order to raise healthy plants, you’ll need to be on the lookout for insects, animals, and diseases that can cause problems.
+To raise healthy plants, you’ll need to be on the lookout for insects, animals, and diseases that can cause problems.
 The most common problem in any garden, however, is the common weed.
 Weeds can take over a garden or lawn very quickly, choking out the plants and grass and taking over the growing space.

 Nobody wants to spray poisons all over or spend hours pulling weeds one by one.
 The key to eradicating a weed problem is knowing how to identify and remove weeds once and for all.